effectfully-ou/sketches/has-lens-done-right/README.md

 > 1. This is not a valid question to ask as the current record update syntax is nearly useless and is not used as often as it could be.
 This proposal aims at improving the situation and so it can't refer back to the nearly useless solution taking a particular instance of that uselessness as evidence of a certain feature not being commonly used
 > 2. Having said that, I'll answer your question: I use the record update syntax only for defining lenses manually (which admittedly doesn't happen too often, but it's a valid use case) and that requires type-changing update for polymorphic records

-So let me repeat: anything that doesn't have a story for polymorphism, doesn't really make us any closer to solving the records problem.

 ## Testing example